OVCoder/startnow-react100-san-diego-top-spots/READ.md

-This project provides list of San Diego Top Spots.
+This project provides a list of San Diego Top Spots.
 It is created in React.JS

 Run:
 1.npm install